Simplicity is the ultimate sophistication

 Third, the identification of answers is a process of making a decision about which answer choice to select.
 Therefore, LSAT preparation is about how to make better decisions.

 Fourth, people differ greatly in how they make they decisions.
 Some people are slow, deliberate, contemplative and require lots of information.
 Others are more comfortable making decisions by using a smaller amount of information they consider to be more important.
+Your style of LSAT preparation should reflect your style of decision making.

 Fifth, you will not be able to change the person you are.
 Hence, you need to learn to make better LSAT decisions in the context of your particular style of decision making.
 You must learn to make decisions that are compatible with your particular conative connection.